5/11/2026 - technology-and-innovation

 Market history, 2025-2026:

-4) Fund Holdings (Wall Street ETFs).
+4) Holdings of Funds (Wall Street ETFs).
 Traditional Candles.

 Amount of BTC held by Bitcoin ETFs listed on Wall Street.